BlueWizardHat/bash-git-prompt-hook/README.md

 #### Config

-The git prompt can be configured slightly with some environment variables
+The smart prompt can be configured slightly with some environment variables (this is in addition to the ones above for the standalone git prompt)
-- GIT_PROMPT_SHOW_ORIGIN=true
+- GIT_PROMPT_SHOW_ORIGIN=true -
 	(only relevant in inline mode, when showing git information on a separate line origin is always shown)
-- GIT_PROMPT_INLINE=true
+- GIT_PROMPT_INLINE=true -
 	allows you to disable inline mode so git info is always a separate line.